 In the Spring, you can run for a position on the RHA Exec Board for the coming year.
 In the Fall, Community Councils hold elections for the Executive Boards and appoint their General Body.
 In addition, Residence Hall Studios and the National Residence Hall Honorary are two daughter organizations with which residents can participate.

 How can I get involved on a regional or national level?

-Contact our National Commnications Coordinatorfor more information about how to participate in RHA on the regional or national level.
+Contact our National Communications Coordinator for more information about how to participate in RHA on a regional or national level.

 Are we recognized nationally?

 Yes, we are!
 As an organization, we represent the University of Georgia to the rest of the region and the nation.
 GRHO is the Georgia Residence Hall Organization, and it meets in the spring.
 SAACURH is the South Atlantic Affiliate of College and University Residence Halls, and it meets in the fall.
 NACURHis the National Association of College and University Residence Halls and is the largest student run organization in the world.

 Do I need to bring my UGA ID to any events?

 Yes!
 Yes!
 Yes!
 At each and every RHA event, your valid UGA ID with your valid Housing sticker on it will be required.
 The events we put on are for students living on campus exclusively.
 Your ID and sticker prove to us that you do in fact, currently live on campus.